 What is a scratch boy?

-A slight pejorative term for a junior broker who is sent around to visit underwriters and obtain their stamp on slips which a more senior underwriter has already negotiated the deal.
+A slight pejorative term for a junior broker who is sent around to visit underwriters and obtain their stamp on slips which a more senior broker has already negotiated the deal.

 Is everyone who works at Lloyd’s posh?

-Certainly not everyone, however the number of people who work in the market who went to a public school is a lot higher than the general population.
+Certainly not everyone, however the number of people who work in the market who went to a public school does seem a lot higher than the general population.
 Maybe it’s just the circles I used to move in, but I don’t think I had met anyone who went to Eton, Harrow, Rugby, etc. before starting at a reinsurance broker.
 I can easily tick off acquaintances from all those schools now.

-Analytics teams tend to be more diverse, as a majority of people have a STEM degree which tends to cut across social class a bit more.
+Analytics teams seem to be a bit more diverse, as a majority of people have a STEM degree which tends to cut across social class and race a bit more.

 Does Lloyd’s insure celebrities?